 DISTANCE THERAPY

-Distance therapy is simply psychotherapy provided via this different venue.
-You work with a psychologist to address your concerns.
+Distance therapy is simply psychotherapy provided via this different venue, using online video telehealth.
+You work with a therapist to address your concerns.
 It is a good fit for people experiencing mild to moderate mental health problems, such as sadness and depression, grief, general anxiety, social anxiety, anger issues, work or personal relationship issues, attention problems, sleep disorders, adjustment disorders, and personality disorders.
 It can also be helpful for some presentations of phobias, agoraphobia, obsessive-compulsive disorder, and trauma; your therapist can help you decide if it is a good fit for you.
-Like in-office talk therapy, sessions are 45-50 minutes in length and people typically meet once a week in the beginning, then as the problem alleviates meet less and eventually finish; of course, course of therapy differs for everyone thus you could meet with your psychologist more or less depending on your specific needs.
+Like in-office talk therapy, sessions are 45-55 minutes in length and people typically meet once a week in the beginning, then as the problem alleviates, meet less and eventually finish; of course, length of therapy differs for everyone thus you could meet with your psychologist more or less depending on your specific needs.
 (Distance therapy is not appropriate for people who are suicidal, have an eating disorder, or have severe and persistent mental illness such as schizophrenia, severe bi-polar disorder, or any disorder with psychosis.)

 SCHEDULE